 - Create linked jobs that share information but can be billed separately and canceled independently of each other.

 - Include complete information about cases and individual jobs, including parties, requirements, location, and LEDES e-billing information.

 - Grant parties access to jobs and related files online through RB Connect.

-- View jobs as a list or monthly calendar.
+- View jobs as a list, a monthly calendar, or week by week.